-The merger agreement and the transactions contemplated by the merger agreement, including the merger, must be approved and adopted by the affirmative vote of the holders of at least a majority of the issued and outstanding shares of HSB common stock entitled to vote at the special meeting.
+The merger agreement and the transactions contemplated by the merger agreement, including the merger, must be approved by the affirmative vote of the holders of at least a majority of the issued and outstanding shares of HSB common stock entitled to vote at the special meeting.
 Each share of HSB common stock is entitled to cast one vote.

-As of the record date for the special meeting, HSB directors and executive officers were the owners of 322,034 shares, representing less than 1% of issued and outstanding HSB common stock.
-All HSB directors and executive officers have indicated that they intend to vote the shares of HSB common stock owned by them for the approval and adoption of the merger agreement and the transactions contemplated by the merger agreement, including the merger.
+As of the record date for the special meeting, HSB directors and executive officers were the beneficial owners of [--] shares, or [--]%, of issued and outstanding HSB common stock.
+All HSB directors and executive officers have indicated that they intend to vote the shares of HSB common stock beneficially owned by them for the merger agreement and the transactions contemplated by the merger agreement, including the merger.